egonw/tmp/paper.md

 # Acknowledgements

-We thank the organizers of the ELIXIR BioHackathon 2021 for the event.
+We thank the organizers of the ELIXIR BioHackathon 2021 for the event, and the early adopters at the ELIXIR BioHackathon 2022.
 We also thank DBCLS for sponsoring the OSF.io hosting of BioHackrXiv.

 # References